enzo-dante/tech_prep/README.md

 # Big O Notation

-ALGORITHM: repeatable sequence of steps
+TIME COMPLEXITY:

-TIME COMPLEXITY: independent of hardware, the worst-case number of steps required for an algorithm to perform successfully.
+independent of hardware, the worst-case number of steps required for an algorithm (a consistently repeatable sequence of steps) to perform successfully.

+SPACE COMPLEXITY:

-SPACE COMPLEXITY: the total memory space required by the algorithm's input size plus the extra space or temporary space used by an algorithm (AUXILIARY SPACE).
+the total memory space required for an algorithm to successfully complete comprised of the input size and the temporary extra memory space (AUXILLARY SPACE).

-### Big O Types (best-to-worst)
+### 5 Big O Types (best-to-worst)

 O(1) CONSTANT time complexity